seancorfield/next-jdbc/doc/result-set-builders.md

 Remember that a protocol extension will apply to all code running in your application so with the above code **all** timestamp values coming from the database will be converted to `java.time.Instant` for all queries.

-Note that the converse, converting Clojure values to database-specific types is handled by the `SettableParameters`, discussed in the next section (Prepared Statements).
+Note that the converse, converting Clojure values to database-specific types is handled by the `SettableParameter` protocol, discussed in the next section ([Prepared Statements](/doc/prepared-statements.md#prepared-statement-parameters)).

 [<: Friendly SQL Functions](/doc/friendly-sql-functions.md) | [Prepared Statements :>](/doc/prepared-statements.md)